cockroachdb/docs/cockroachcloud/managing-access.md

 ### Create a SQL user

 {{site.data.alerts.callout_danger}}
-By default, a new SQL user created by a [org admin](authorization.html#org-administrator-legacy) is granted the `admin` role.
+By default, a new SQL user created by a [cluster administrator](authorization.html#cluster-administrator) is granted the `admin` role.
 An `admin` SQL user has full privileges for all databases and tables in the cluster, and can create additional SQL users and manage their privileges.
 When possible, it is best practice to limit each user's privileges to the minimum necessary for their tasks, in keeping with the [Principle of Least Privilege (PoLP)](https://en.wikipedia.org/wiki/Principle_of_least_privilege).
 {{site.data.alerts.end}}